 Being arrested and charged in a criminal matter can be a frightening and stressful experience.
 Even before your case goes to trial, personal and professional consequences can impact your life.
 If you find yourself under arrest and facing charges in Stafford County, Virginia, it is important to proactively handle the situation as soon as possible to minimize the potential effects on your personal life and career.
-Every type of charge from traffic charges and gun charges to assault and theft-specific charges can carry serious consequences that negatively impact your life.
+Every type of charge from traffic charges, drug charges, and gun charges to assault and theft-specific charges can carry serious consequences that negatively impact your life.

 Differences Between Stafford County and Other Virginia Counties

 Laws and statues in Virginia are relatively consistent from jurisdiction to jurisdiction, but certain nuances exist, and a lawyer with experience in the areas will be knowledgeable about those differences regardless of the seriousness of the crime with which you have been charged.
 Experience with the complexities of the criminal court system is just one of the ways we can be helpful in fighting your case.